Molly Malone Lyrics: Singing Cockles and Mussels Alive Alive 'O!

 Alive, alive o!

-Short on time?
+Short on time and want to get straight to the point?
 Jump here for ALL the lyrics and two of our favorite performances.

-Want to know a bit more about the background of Molly Malone?
+Want to know a bit more about the history and background of Molly Malone?
 Read on!

 5 Things to Know About the Song